-The @-iii Energy Consumed sub-menu displays the meters of energy consumed by the load.
+The Energy Consumed sub-menu displays the meters of energy consumed by the load.

 NOTE: This screen corresponds to the choice non-active quantities separated in the VAR tab of the Calculation Methods menu in Configuration mode.
-If the choice is non-active quantities combined Dh does not appear and Q_1h is replaced by Nh.
+If the choice is non-active quantities combined Dh does not appear and Q1h is replaced by Nh.
 This non-active energy has no inductive or capacitive effect.

 Item Function

 Ph (Wh) Active energy consumed

+Pdch (Wh) DC energy (only if a DC current sensor is connected)

 Q1h (varh) Reactive energy consumed

 Dh (varh) Distortion energy.

 Sh (VAh) Apparent energy consumed

-■ Inductive reactive effect
+₽ Inductive reactive effect

 + Capacitive reactive effect